alex-piccione/chrome-extension.no-cookies/README.md

 ## Know bugs and defects

-- Option page is showing not inherent info.
 - Not registered as official Chrome extension because still in initial stage of development

 ## For developer